-- Putting up signage that indicates a property is off-limits or closed, and/or
+- Putting up signage that indicates a property is off-limits or closed

 There are certain risks associated with evicting a commercial tenant.
 Commercial property is often very specifically tailored to the needs of a business (i.e., a fast-food restaurant chain with its style and design).
 When you evict a commercial tenant, filling the property with another tenant may be difficult because of the redesign costs involved.
 The cost of having a property without a tenant can be high.